 Malebranche, Mary, Morisod, Kevin, & Bodenmann, Patrick.
 (2020).
 Deaf culture and health care.
 Canadian Medical Association Journal (CMAJ), 192(50), E1809–E1809. https://doi.org/10.1503/cmaj.200772

 Type title in quotation marks: "deaf culture and health care"

 Type keywords such as author surname and several words from title: malebranche deaf culture health

-When you want articles about a topic but don't have a specific article to search for:
+When you want articles about a topic but don't have a specific article to search for you can

-Use OneSearch (Basic or Advanced) to browse by subject terms
+Use OneSearch (Basic or Advanced) to search by keywords, topic, date of publication, etc.

 Report ADA Problems with Library Services and Resources